Guide - Colmi ring

 Does FitMesh already read R09 temperature?+

-No. The code is written and automated tests pass, but verification on a physical, worn R09 ring is still pending.
-It isn't in the current build of FitMesh Sync.
+Yes.
+Support has been verified on a physical, worn R09 ring, and is included in the current build of FitMesh Sync.

 Will ring temperature be able to tell me if I'm getting sick?+

-No. When available, temperature will be a non-diagnostic wellness signal, not a diagnostic tool.
+No. Temperature is a non-diagnostic wellness signal, not a diagnostic tool.
 Smart rings are not medical devices.
 For any real symptoms, see a doctor.

 Does the ring record my workouts?+